CIROH-UA/ngen-datastream/forcingprocessor/README.md

 This tool is CPU, memory, and I/O intensive.
 For the best performance, run with `proc_threads` equal to than half of available cores and `write_threads` equal to the number of available cores.
 Best to experiment with your resources to find out what works best.

 ## Weight file
 In order to retrieve forcing data from a NWM grid for a given catchment, the indices (weights) of that catchment must be provided to the forcingprocessor in the weights file.
 The script will ingest every set of catchment weights and produce a corresponding forcings file.
 These weights can be generated manually from a geopackage https://noaa-owp.github.io/hydrofabric/articles/data_access.html.
 Also, tools are available to help with this in the TEEHR repo https://github.com/RTIInternational/teehr/tree/main .
+An example weight file has been provided [here](https://github.com/CIROH-UA/ngen-datastream/tree/forcingprocessor/forcingprocessor/data/weights).

 ## Configuration Sections